Contemporary Issues in the Japanese and Korean Economies

 - Year 3 of 3 or Year 4 of 4

 - Taught in:

 - Term 1

-This course is designed to introduce students to a wide variety of issues that are important for the economic and social development of these countries, and the implications for management.
+This module is designed to introduce students to a wide variety of issues that are important within the economic and social development of Japan and Korea, and the implications for management.
 The choice of issues is intended to reflect recent and contemporary developments.
 Selected topics will help students evaluate the nature, rationale and impact of contemporary developments in the region.
-Neither these developments, their underlying economic polices and how they impact upon contemporary management practices in the region can be understood without reference to the remarkable growth and development that has occurred in both countries.
-Accordingly the discussion of each topic will give consideration to the enormous changes that have taken place in both countries.
+Topics covered include Japan-Korea economic relations, the role of the state, demographic transition, employment challenges, Japan and Korea in the Asian region and in the international free trade system, and creative industries.

-- Evaluate the sustainability of current growth rates in these countries and provide insight on how management should deal with the uncertainty posed by this question
+- Evaluate the sustainability of current growth rates in these two economies

 Method of assessment

 This module is assessed by 30% written coursework and 70% by one two hour examination